teach-afp/www/input/lecture5.md

 * The use of list comprehension in `run0 (p :>>= f)` builds a lot of intermediate lists which might be costly

-* How do we simplified?
+* How do we simplify it?

-  We move towards an *intermediate* representation, where the bind takes place when constructing the program -- not when running it!
+  We move towards an *intermediate* representation, where the bind takes place when constructing the program — not when running it!

 * Methodology: